kaththekath/kaththekath/README.md

 My hobbies include snowboarding, hiking, swimming, wakeboarding, fishing, and Scuba Diving.
 This year, I'm planning on getting scuba certified and someday I would like to get my pilot's liscense.

 ## College Clubs 🏊‍♀️
 In college, I am apart of the Iowa State Swim Club.
-I have been apart of the club sicne feeshman year.
+I have been apart of the club since freshman year.
 We practice about 4 times a week at the on-campus pool and go to travel meets at other universities about 3 times a semester!

 ## Rocket Team! 🚀
 I am also apart of a rocket team called CyLaunch!
 For CyLaunch, we are building a rocket for the NASA student launch competition in the spring in Huntsville, Alabama.
-This semester, I am the project manager of the team and we are focusing on launching our full-scale rocket to prepare for the compeption in April!
+This semester, I am the project manager of the team and we are focusing on launching our full-scale rocket to prepare for the competition in April!

 ## Future Goals 🛰️
 In the future, I'm hoping to work in the aerospace field either on space or aircraft.
 This summer, I am interning for Garmin in their aviation division! ✈️